Arcky97/Pokemon-Kyrac/README.md

 - Edited the map transition between Route Intersection and Route 1.

 - Edited the map transition between Route 1 and Hester City.

+### Beta Release November 9 2022

+- Edited first Rival battle in the lab on the yacht.

+- Added more pokemon to the pokedex.

+-

 ## Credits: